ujjwal-11103/UsabilityHUb-Clone/README.md

 # UsabilityHUb-Clone
-This is a clone website created with HTML CSS and JAVASCRIPT
+This is a clone website created with HTML and CSS